ISISComputingGroup/ibex_developers_manual/Unupdated-dependencies.md

 # Python

-Note: update to python 3 is being handled seperately
+Note: update to python 3 is being handled as a separate chunk of work

 | Dependency | Our version | Available version | Reason |
 | --- | --- | --- | --- |